orontee/argos/README.rst

 Light weight front-end for `Mopidy <https://mopidy.com/>`_ music server.

-Argos is designed (and used!) with `Gnome <https://gnome.org>`_ desktop and small single-board devices with small touchscreen in mind.
+Argos is designed (and used!) with `Gnome <https://gnome.org>`_ desktop and single-board devices with small touchscreen in mind.

 .. figure:: docs/screenshot.png
    :alt: Application window screenshot